AkshatJha0411/SpaceCode-Hackathon/README.md

+### Update : We clutched the podium by bagging the 3rd spot 🎉

 # Introduction

 This project was developed as part of **SpaceCode Challenge 2025**, a two-day hackathon hosted by the **Space Technology and Astronomy Cell (STAC)**, IIT Mandi.
 The competition challenged participants to solve computational and theoretical problems in the domain of astrophysics, including exoplanet analysis, orbital mechanics, and pulsar classification.